aking25/post_inspection_pipeline/README.md

 * `aspera_folder`: folder to upload files to for SRA (*submit/Production*)
 * `bjorn_env`: path to bjorn conda environment

+Also set SRA-specific parameters, using `_` to replace any spaces.

 Then run the command:
 ```
 nextflow run main.nf